 Through a grant from the Rice Young People’s Endowment, North Shore Center was proud to host Paige Hernandez.
 Named a “classroom hero” by Huffington Post and a Kennedy Center Citizen Artist Fellow, she is a multifaceted artist, known for her innovative fusion of poetry, hip hop, dance and education.
 In addition to Youtheatre performances at the North Shore Center, Hernandez held a workshop with students at Baker Demonstration School in Wilmette.

 With the support of Rotary Club of Skokie Valley, the North Shore Center embraced the opportunity to approach the subject of bullying and cyber bullying in the community.
 Two presentations in the Youtheatre 2015-2016 season, I am Jack and Out of Bounds, provided educators a story as a framework to facilitate discussions.
-I am Jack shared how an outgoing, helpful young boy becomes isolated and afraid when he is continually a target of a classmate.

 Through the generosity of Arts Midwest Touring Fund and New England Foundation for the Arts, North Shore Center held a free public performance in the evening of Out of Bounds for all parents, teachers and students grades 5th grade and up.
 School District Superintendent Kate Donegan, author and bullying expert Carrie Goldman, and clinical psychologist Hollie Sobel participated in an expert panel discussion after the show.